jodur/imagesdirectory-camera/README.md

 Only `endtimestamp` is defined:
 Files with **creation time** less or equal then `endtimestamp`wil be selected and proccesed for the output file.

+The `lasthours` parameter that allows you to select only the latest `x.x` hours from the **latest image** within the given timerange.
+This parameters allows you to only include the snapshots that are made (for example) the last 2 hours in the fileselection.
+**N.B.** The use of the lasthour parameter could give you files that are create before the begintimestamp you defined.

 Example for usage: